oracle/oracle-database-operator/docs/sidb/README.md

   dataguardbroker.database.oracle.com/dgbroker-sample deleted
 ```

-**Note:** If a switch over to standby was performed, make sure to switch back to the original primary database before deleting the dataguard broker resource
+**Note:** If a switchover to standby was performed, then ensure that you switch back to the original primary database before deleting the Data Guard broker resource.
+For example:
 #### Delete Standby Database
 ```sh
 $ kubectl delete singleinstancedatabase stdby-1